celo-academy/allowlist-paymaster-dapp/README.md

 ## Features

--   Customize the `allowList` in `index.js` to allow sponsorship of smart accounts by the paymaster
+-   Customize the `allowList` in `index.js` in `packages/react-app/paymaster` to allow sponsorship of smart accounts by the paymaster

 ## Doubts